|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

-See in Glossary, the Avatar Mapping tab appears in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+When you are in Avatar Configuration mode, the Avatar Mapping tab appears in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary displaying Unity’s bone mapping:

 (A) Buttons to toggle between the Mapping and Muscles & Settings tabs.
 You must Apply or Revert any changes made before switching between tabs.

 (B) Buttons to switch between the sections of the Avatar: Body, Head, Left Hand, and Right Hand.

 (C) Menus which provide various Mapping and Pose tools to help you map the bone structure to the Avatar.

 (D) Buttons to accept any changes made (Accept), discard any changes (Revert), and leave the Avatar window (Done).
 You must Apply or Revert any changes made before leaving the AvatarAn interface for retargeting animation from one rig to another.
 More info

 See in Glossary window.